jasonbasuil/jasonbasuil/README.md

 ## My background

 - (2008) Wrote my first line of code with Myspace.
 Was fascinated, but didn't stick with it.
 - (2017) Graduated from college with a degree in Biology with the original intention of heading to dental school.
+Took a class on Data Driven programming in Python and became more curious.
 - (2017) Decided to take my first career pivot when I joined a Seattle startup doing customer support / sales.
 - (2018) Decided to take my second career pivot a year later by attending a coding bootcamp to learn full-stack software engineering.
 - (2019) Got my first engineering position!
 Frontend Engineering intern & eventually turned full-time Software Engineer.